Alex1304/botrino/website/docs/command-extension/subcommands.md

         return Set.of(new MySubcommand());
     }
     ```
-2. Or declare the class as a service and inject it in your top-level command:
+2. Or declare the class as a service and inject it in your top-level command (recommended):
     ```java title="MySubcommand.java"
     @RdiService
     @Alias("sub")